prOttonicFusion/spectrograph/README.md

 - [Bokeh](https://bokeh.org/) (used only by the visualization tools)

 ## Usage
-Simple!
-Just run it as
+To extract the most used colors of each fram, simply run
 ```
-python3 movieColors.py <path-to-video-file>
+python3 spectrograph.py <path-to-video-file>
 ```
-By default, the primary color codes are outputted to the standard output as hex codes.
+By default, the color codes are outputted to the standard output as hex codes.
 The output can be piped to a file e.g. as
 ```
-python3 movieColors.py video.mp4 > frame-colors.dat
+python3 spectrograph.py video.mp4 > frame-colors.dat
 ```

-The output of the analysis script can be visualized using the provided `colorsBarChart.py` script:
+The output of the analysis script can then be visualized using the provided `linearSpectrum.py` script:
 ```
-python3 colorsBarChart.py frame-colors.dat
+python3 linearSpectrum.py frame-colors.dat
 ```